nathanhoad/godot_dialogue_manager/docs/API.md

 ### Exports

-- `skip_action: StringName = &"ui_cancel"` - the action to press to skip typing, if any.
 - `seconds_per_step: float = 0.02` - the speed with which the text types out.
 - `pause_at_characters: String = ".?!"` - automatically have a brief pause when these characters are encountered.
 - `skip_pause_at_character_if_followed_by: String = ")\""` - ignore automatic pausing if the pause character is followed by one of these.